-Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B) Prerequisite: ENGLISH 101 or by Appropriate Placement
+Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B) Prerequisite: ENGLISH 101 or ENGLISH 101Z or E.S.L.
+110 or by Appropriate Placement

 Students read and study works of science fiction, with an emphasis on the use of mythology, science fiction by scientists and non-scientists, philosophically oriented science fiction, and science fiction as fantasy and escape literature.